One Solution

 I’m not convinced, but they won’t leave.

-“When sunset comes and the the Bizra go to sleep,” I tell them, “change back into the Kishla.”
+“When last light comes and the the Bizra sleep,” I tell them, “change back into Kishla.”

 Balshown and I find water to drink, and we sit together to eat.